clams-tech/blog/content/hello-world/index.md

 ### Join Us

-We’re building Clams to make Bitcoin accounting simple, private, and powerful—because we’ve experienced the frustrations firsthand.
 Whether you’re a small business, a node operator, or someone tired of wrestling with spreadsheets, Clams is for you.

 Who Can Benefit Today: